Kr0ff/PenDock/README.md

 If you would like to make it so you have only individual packages that you need, you can simply edit the "*Dockerfile.[kali/barch].mod* files.
 There are 2 bits you need to change if you're editing the script, the `SSH_PUBKEY` and `META_PACKAGE`.
 Simply replace with your changes and you're ready to build the image.

-Support added for Parrotsec linux.
+*NEW* Support added for Parrotsec linux.
 Please note that I do _**not**_ recommend using it at this point.
 I have experienced issues with creating the container due to APT not able to retrieve some dependency packages.
 APT would return a **404 Not Found** for random packages and this breaks the creation of the docker container.

 Therefore, I have only done limited testing !